-If you are a Coach and committed to showing up at your best and being at the cutting edge of science-based coaching skills—this training is for you.
+If you are a Coach and committed to being at the cutting edge of science-based coaching skills—our Focusing in Coaching training is for you.

 Leading trainer, psychotherapist and organizational Coach Charlotte Howorth LCSW will teach you this extraordinary technique for transformation.

-Following successful completion you will receive a certificate & you may upgrade & join any other sections of the Emergent program if you decide to certify as an Emergent Coach.
+Following successful completion you will receive a certificate, and you may upgrade & join any other sections of the Emergent program if you decide to certify as an Emergent Coach.

 It takes 16 weeks to complete and will gain 32 ICF ACSTH (or CCEUs).

 Please click the boxes below to discover more about each module of this extraordinary program.